tysuprawee/CSCE_580/ProjectB/STEP_BY_STEP.md

 Optional: Save a local copy for offline use by passing `--cache-dir <path>` to any script.

+**Offline/air-gapped tip:** If your network blocks direct dataset downloads, grab the parquet files once (e.g., `huggingface-cli download stanfordnlp/imdb`) and pass `--dataset-path /path/to/stanfordnlp/imdb` to the training scripts.
+The loader will auto-detect `plain_text/train-*.parquet` and `test-*.parquet` files.

 ---

 ## 3. Generate Baseline Features (Classical Models)